 When I feel disillusioned, I turn to what Jesus said as He walked through the trials of His life.
 He faced pain to the point of death but never changed His purpose and His love for others.

 This knowledge empowers, encourages and affirms my identity in Christ because I know I am defined by God and not my circumstances.
-I find a certain confidence, freedom and peace leaning not on my own understanding but on the promises of God.
+I find contentment, confidence, freedom and peace leaning not on my own understanding but on the promises of God.

 The most miraculous thing is– Jesus still uses me to impact others despite my shortcomings.